albionlawrence/quantum_part_1/_sources/chapter4/Axioms.md

 - The spin states of neutrons, protons, and electrons are also described by $\cH = \CC^2$.
 Such particles are called "spin-$\half$" particles and there are many others!
 (Muons, tau leptons, neutrinos, quarks.)
 - The states of a spinless, nonrelativistic particle in three dimensions is $\cH = L^2(\CR^3)$

 2. Observable quantities are eigenvalues of (bounded) Hermitian operators.
 As a shorthand, we typically refer to the operators themselves as "observables", which I will do here.
-That is, for any quantity such as position, momentum, polzarization, or spin, there is an associated operator and the allowed results of a measurement are the eigenvalues of that operator.
+That is, for any quantity such as position, momentum, energy, polarization, or spin, there is an associated operator and the allowed results of a measurement are the eigenvalues of that operator.

-3. Given a state $\ket{\psi} \in \cH$, a measruement of an observable $A$ yields an eigenvalue $a$ with probability
+3. Given a state $\ket{\psi} \in \cH$, a measurement of an observable $A$ yields an eigenvalue $a$ with probability
 ```{math}
 :label: born_rule
 p(a) = \frac{\bra{\psi} \CP_a \ket{\psi}}{\brket{\psi}{\psi}}